CLCStriders/striders/_posts/2021-09-10-Cheltenham-half-race-report.md

 -------------------------

 The club is proud to have such an inclusive and competitive set of runners and was thrilled to see such a strong turnout to represent CLC Striders locally.
-The hope is that the year ahead sees the return to a much fuller range of racing – including this winter's local and regional cross country season and, of course, the London and Manchester marathons.
+The hope is that the year ahead sees the return to a much fuller range of racing – including this winter's local and regional cross country season and, of course, the London and Manchester marathons